Inside: Repurpose your Duplo blocks to make a fun letter matching Duplo puzzle. Read more about this Duplo activity in this post.

 I made these hearts cutouts using a heart squeeze punch and red cardstock paper.
 Cut the hearts in halves and attach each half on each Duplo block.

-Why use blocks?
+Why use Duplo (or building) blocks?

 There are SO many ways to adapt this activity to suit the learning needs of your child!